USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 ## 3.2 Software Requirements
 **>>Comment<<** Do we want to also recommend a compiler (intel) for speed?

+**>>Comment<<** I think we should remove all instructions to deal with updating/installing compiler and installing libraries (the only one we should keep is IOAPI).
+Points user to respective web site for instructions.

 Before using the CMAQ program suite, the user must first download and configure their "computing" environment.
 A requirement for CMAQ is access to a linux environment, which can be done through a terminal emulator.
 Examples of terminal emulators are shown below:

 -   **MAC OS X:** iTerm2